mars0i/popco2/doc/sims/bali/initialnts4.md

 There's more that's useful on p.
 150: Lansing says that the actor in the case of the state is an individual, the king, whereas the actor is collective in the case of the subaks.

+Geertz's "Conclusion" chapter of Negara summarizes lots of background information on this conception of the monarch and the state.